 The Carnevale brothers, Ecorle (Henry) and Luigi (Lou) Carnevale bought the 255 Nassau Street from Turney's son-in-law in 1981 with the intention of moving the Annex Restaurant to the location.
 As background, the brothers who were from Pettoranello Italy, purchased the Annex in 1948 which was located at 128 Nassau and ran the landmark restaurant in Princeton for more than three decades.
 The Annex was popular, especially with locals, in equal measure as a place to meet for a drink, enjoy good conversation, excellent food.

-Plans changed and the Carnevale brothers decided to keep the Annex in it’s well known location and instead leased the property at 255 Nassau to Davidson's Market, previously located at 172 Nassau Street for 29 years.
+Plans changed and the Carnevale brothers decided to keep the Annex in it’s well known location and instead leased the property at 255 Nassau street to Davidson's Market, previously located at 172 Nassau Street for 29 years.
 Little did Lou Carnevale anticipate that his hard work would turn the tables and he would become the landlord for Davidson’s, the company he bagged groceries for as a teen.

 The building was reconstructed and enlarged to house what became Princeton’s premier grocery store with an onsite butcher and bakery.
 After decades of operating as the primary grocery store in Princeton, in 2010 it was determined the site and building configuration were no longer suited for this use and the Carnevale’s began the process of planning to reconstruct site.